-The Association was formed in 1944 and is an independent organisation representing the interests of Parish & Town Councils in Lancashire, Merseyside and Greater Manchester.
+LALC was formed in 1944 and is an independent organisation representing the interests of Parish & Town Councils in Lancashire, Merseyside, and Greater Manchester.
 The Lancashire Association also incorporates the Merseyside Association of Parish & Town Councils.

-The Association is represented on a number of committees and groups, including the North West Federation of Town and Parish Councils, which comprises the county associations of Cheshire, Lancashire, Merseyside and Cumbria.
+LALC is represented on several committees and groups, including the North West Federation of Town and Parish Councils, which comprises the county associations of Cheshire, Lancashire, Merseyside, and Cumbria.

-The aim of the Association is to offer support to member councils to help them achieve the highest standards of Local Government, to offer training through the County Training Partnership and to represent the first tier of local government as widely as possible.
-Updates and information are regularly distributed to members and the office is open Monday to Friday, usually 9am to 5pm, but occasionally there is no-one available after 3pm.
+The aim of the Association is to offer support to member councils to help them achieve the highest standards of Local Government, to offer training and to represent the first tier of local government as widely as possible.

-LALC is affiliated to the National Association of Local Councils, which gives members access to legal and policy advice.
-The Chairman and Chief Executive Officer attend National conferences which provide updates on policy and provide networking opportunities with other County Associations.
+LALC is affiliated to the National Association of Local Councils (NALC), which gives members access to legal and policy advice.
+The Chairman and Chief Executive Officer attend relevant events which provide updates on policy and provide networking opportunities with other County Associations.

 - Northern Regional Group of Parish Councils